salesforce-heroku-workshops/java-play-workshop/06-developing-the-app-adding-routes.md

 # Developing the app - adding routes

   For our todo list application, we need a few actions and the corresponding URLs.
-Let’s start by defining the routes.
+We start by defining the routes for the application which drive the applications functionallity.

   Edit the **conf/routes** file and add the following routes: